sdgroeve/Machine_Learning_course_UGent_D012554_2025/assignment2/assignment2.md

 -   **Training a CNN from scratch**
 -   **Fine-tuning a pre-trained CNN**

 In addition, you will assess the impact of data augmentation on model performance.
-All experiments must be conducted using Kaggle’s NVidia K80 GPU.

-> **Note:** The dataset is already pre-processed.
-There is no need for data cleaning or exploration.
+> **Note:** Starter notebook on Kaggle: https://www.kaggle.com/code/svendegroeve/d012554a-pathmnist-assignment

 ----------